While Adobe is best known to Mac users for its

 Adobe released a public beta last October.

-“It’s been fantastic,” Hart Shafer, Adobe’s Senior Manager of Audio Products, told
+“It’s been fantastic,” Hart Shafer, Adobe’s Senior Manager of Audio Products, told Macworld at the

-for the music and audio industry.
+NAMM trade show for the music and audio industry.
 “There was clearly a lot of pent up demand for a product like this.”

 Adobe said that demand for the audio application has been great so far and that it’s close to reaching the 100,000-download mark since Soundbooth’s October introduction.